-If you’re interested in making your soil more acidic, there are a few natural methods you can try.
+If you’re interested in making your soil more acidic, you can try a few natural methods.
 Adding vinegar to your soil can help.
-Additionally, there is sulfur and Canadian sphagnum peat moss to further help lower the soil pH.

 Why Increase Soil Acidity?